Blog and Resources

 Trauma isn't just what happened — it's how it lives in your body, your sleep, your relationships, and the way you brace for the next thing.
 You don't have to keep carrying it alone.

 Trauma can come from a single overwhelming event, repeated experiences of fear or helplessness, childhood environments where safety was inconsistent, medical experiences, violence, loss, rejection, or years of having to stay small in order to survive.
-What makes something traumatic is not whether someone else thinks it was “bad enough.”
+What makes something traumatic is not whether someone else thinks it was bad enough.
 It is whether your nervous system was left carrying more than it could process at the time.

 PTSD and trauma symptoms can show up as flashbacks, nightmares, panic, emotional numbness, irritability, shame, avoidance, or feeling constantly on guard.
 Some people feel flooded by memories.
 Others feel detached from their own lives.
 Many trauma survivors become experts at functioning on the outside while privately feeling unsafe inside their own bodies.

 Good trauma therapy is not about forcing you to tell every detail before you are ready.
 We begin with safety, stabilization, and trust.
-That may include learning how your nervous system responds to threat, identifying your window of tolerance, practicing grounding skills, and building ways to come back to the present when the past starts to feel too close.
+That includes learning how your nervous system responds to threat, identifying your window of tolerance, practicing grounding skills, and building ways to come back to the present when the past starts to feel too close.

 Many people with trauma also carry relational wounds.
 You may struggle with boundaries, feel responsible for other people's emotions, distrust kindness, shut down during conflict, or feel drawn toward familiar but painful dynamics.
 Therapy can help you understand those adaptations as survival strategies while building new ways of relating that are safer and more mutual.